algonquindesign/type/_type-3/grimms-pages/putting-it-all-together.md

 ---
 ### Prepare Your Text

-Copy and paste <a href="http://www-2.cs.cmu.edu/~spok/grimmtmp/" title="Get the text for your fairy tale." target="_blank">the text from the web page</a> to a text editor or into InDesign.
-You'll want to use the Find/Change command in your text editor to remove:
+Import your text to an InDesign document.
+You may need to use InDesign's Find/Change function to remove:

 <ul class="hasBullets">
 	<li>double spaces</li>